Selection and characteristics of eligible studies

 Association between the CYP19A1 (TTTA)n repeat polymorphism and PCa risk

 Six studies (5 case-control studies and 1 nested case-control study) which recruited a total of 1488 cases and 1621 controls were analyzed (see Supplementary Table 2)[19, 27, 29-32].
+Peripheral blood were used in all these studies to detect the (TTTA)n repeat polymorphism.
 Three of them were conducted in Asians, 1 each in Caucasians,Indians and subjects of mixed ethnicities.
 The repeat numbers ranged from 7 to 14, but the 9-repeat allele was not detected in 4 studies [29-32] , and the 14-repeat allele was identified only in 1 study .
 Thus, the 7-, 8-, and 10-13-repeat alleles were considered in this meta-analysis.
 Soni and coworkers did not find 10, 11, and 13 repeats either in patients or in controls, so that their study could not be included in the analysis of these three alleles.
 For the same reason, the study of Tang was not used in the analysis of the 13-repeat allele.

 Heterogeneity and Sensitivity Analysis

-Although there was considerable heterogeneity among the studies on the two polymorphisms (Table 1 and Table 2), sensitivity analysis showed that the synthetic results were not materially altered by omitting any single study, indicating the stability of the results (Figure 4 and Figure 5).
+Although there was considerable heterogeneity among the studies in certain subgroups in this meta-analysis (Table 2 and Table 3), sensitivity analysis showed that the synthetic results were not materially altered by omitting any single study, indicating the stability of the results (Figure 4 and Figure 5).